Yoshuwa/Geo-Cities-Databases-By-Geonames/README.md

 ## Install

-    1. Create a database, insert "SQL/database.sql".
+    1. Create a database, import "SQL/database.sql".
     2. Download a geo database file

 Then